yashsvii/Learnx/Learnx/README.md

 ## System Architecture 🏰
 <br/>
-☝ The StudyNotion ed-tech platform consists of three main components:  <br/>
+☝ The Learnx ed-tech platform consists of three main components:  <br/>
 The front end, the back end, and the database.
 The platform follows a client-server architecture, with the front end serving as the client and the back end and database serving as the server.

 🎨 Front-end  <br/>